www.Texasturtles.org here to add text.

 More often than not the best thing to do when a turtle is encountered is to release it back to the nearest body of water or safe habitat.
 Land dwelling species such as box turtles remain in the same 2-3 acre area their entire lives and can die if moved elsewhere.
 Aquatic turtles may fare better than land dwelling species if translocated, but these also should be returned to their original environment.

-After taking phone calls and receiving emails about turtles for nearly 20 yeasrs the best advice is to remove a turtle from the road but release it back into the wild as soon as possible.
+After taking phone calls and receiving emails about turtles for more than 20 years the best advice is to remove a turtle from the road but release it back into the wild in the direction it was headed.

 I DO NOT RECOMMEND KEEPING TURTLES FOUND ON THE ROAD AS PETS THIS IS NOT A GOOD IDEA